Andcircle/Term2_Proj5_MPC/README.md

 The MPC in this project only consider several seconds ahead, normally the road will not change significantly.
 So 1st order polynomial is used to represent the track.

 A very important thing here is to transform global coordinates into car coordinates.
-The simplified kinematic model can only be used when the track is relatively straight, and driving direction is x-axis.
+The simplified kinematic model can only be used when the track is relatively straight, and driving direction is close to x-axis.
 After coordinates tranformed, all these preconditions are met.

 ## MPC Parameter tuning
 ![MPC Tuning](MPC_tuning.png)

 In order to use simplified kinematic model, I prefer to use small dt which can reduce error.
 If look too far ahead, the track cannot be represented by 1st order polynormial, so 20 steps are applied.
-Other tunable parameters are shown as above pic.
+Other tunable parameters are shown in the above pic.

 ## Latency